 Compare that to the same companies at the first LF Collaboration Summit:

 As IBM is one of the Linux Foundation sponsors for this event, it's no surprise that they will be out in full-force.
 Hewlett-Packard must have missed the memo the first time around for the summit, as their attendance jumped from zero to a dozen.
 Dell also has a few more people on board this time around.
 Intel's attendance looks to have noticeably dropped as well as Google's, but they were the host for the first summit.
 It was at that summit where Google announced more Linux applications coming soon and Google's Chris DiBona took a stand for open drivers/specs from ATI and NVIDIA.

 At the second Linux Foundation Collaboration Summit, it looks like there will be a much greater focus on consumer hardware for Linux.
 Dell, Hewlett-Packard, ASUS, Acer, Everex, and Lenovo will all be talking about their adoptions of Linux.
 Representatives from Moblin, Open Handset Alliance, and OpenMoko will be talking about Linux on the mobile device front.

-Find out more from the Linux Foundation website
+Find out more from the Linux Foundation website.